pohanson/tp/docs/DeveloperGuide.md

 1. Sales representative chooses to delete a customer.
 2. Sales representative specifies the customer ID to delete.
-3. CMS deletes the customer and displays a confirmation.
+3. CMS deletes the customer and displays a confirmation.<br/>
    Use case ends.

 **Extensions:**

 3a.
-The given customer ID is invalid.
+The given customer ID is invalid.<br/>
    3a1.
-CMS indicates that an error has happened.
+CMS indicates that an error has happened.<br/>
    Use case resumes at step 2.

 3b.
-CMS requests for confirmation before deletion.
+CMS requests for confirmation before deletion.<br/>
    3b1.
-Sales representative confirms the deletion.
+Sales representative confirms the deletion.<br/>
    3b2.
-CMS proceeds with deletion.
+CMS proceeds with deletion.<br/>
    Use case ends.

 #### Use case: UC09 - Set customer status

 **System:** Customer Management System (CMS)

 **Actor:** Sales Representative

 **Guarantees:**